Oxley, Wolverhampton: Transport

-The boroughs western border is also the location of Autherley Junction, where the Shropshire Union Canal meets the Staffordshire & Worcestershire Canal, and of Aldersley Junction, where the BCN Main Line meets the Staffordshire & Worcestershire Canal.
+The borough's western border is also the location of Autherley Junction, where the Shropshire Union Canal meets the Staffordshire & Worcestershire Canal, and of Aldersley Junction, where the BCN Main Line meets the Staffordshire & Worcestershire Canal.

 The mainline of the former Shrewsbury and Birmingham Railway (S&BR) transits the area.
-In 1907, the Great Western Railway developed a railway depot at Oxley, to replace the S&BR shed that had existed at Wolverhampton railway works.
+In 1907, the Great Western Railway developed a railway depot at Oxley, to replace the existing S&BR shed at Wolverhampton railway works.
 A standard two-turntable shed, it housed nearly 100 locomotives, mainly freight types for servicing the co-located major freight yard.
-After allocation to British Railways London Midland Region in January 1963, it choose to close the dilapidated Wolverhampton (Stafford Road) TMD, and hence moved all locomotives to Oxley from September 1963.
+After allocation to British Railways London Midland Region in January 1963, it closed the dilapidated Wolverhampton (Stafford Road) TMD, and moved all locomotives to Oxley from September 1963.
 The shed closed to steam locomotives from March 1967, redeveloped as a diesel maintenance facility.

 In 1972 the stretch of railway between Wolverhampton North Junction and Oxley was electrified on the 25 kV overhead line AC system (using catenary designed for low-speed movements only), the first stretch of the former Great Western network to be thus treated.
 This enabled electric locomotives to work empty coaching stock on West Coast Main Line services from London Euston that terminated at Wolverhampton.
 Today Oxley TRSMD is operated by Alstom to maintain Class 390 Pendolinos for Avanti West Coast.
-From 2021 Oxley TRSMD will be the home depot for Avanti West Coast Class 805 and 807s.
+Since 2021 Oxley TRSMD has been the home depot for Avanti West Coast Class 805 and 807s.

 Oxley is well served by buses with National Express West Midlands services 3 and 4 providing a combined 7 minute service between the City Centre and Three Tuns Island.
 Additional services are operated by Select Bus Service on service 877/878 which runs to Brewood and occasionally to Stafford.